Art & Design A level results UPDATE 2017

 Why choose Art & Design?

 The Art & Design department is a lively and friendly teaching and learning environment, where individual ideas, experimentation and risk-taking are encouraged.
 All the staff are practising artists and have a wide range of specialist interests and expertise.
-Though you will have one main teacher there is flexibility for you to try a range of methods of working, and the staff operate as a team to share knowledge and to support students.
+You will have one main teacher and there is flexibility for you to try a range of methods of working.
+The staff operate as a team to share knowledge and to support students.

 Find out more at www.hillsart.net